yjjang/mongkie/docs/tutorial.rst

 Data-to-Visual mapping
 ======================

-Data-to-Visual mapping allows you to map data attributes of nodes or edges to various visual styles.
+:doc:`Data-to-Visual mapping <./network_visualization/visual_editing>` allows you to map data attributes of nodes or edges to various visual styles.

 * (Optional) Before proceeding to further steps, change the default font for nodes to ``Sony Sketch EF`` that was used in figures in the :doc:`./case_study`.